danast/RepData_PeerAssessment1/PA1_template.md

 mediansteps <- median(DS[,stepsum])
 ```

-The mean numer of steps per day is 10766.19 and the median 10765 steps.
+The mean number of steps per day is 10766.19 and the median 10765 steps.

 ## What is the average daily activity pattern?